Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_overview_content.rst

-XFBLAS level 3 provides software API functions to offload BLAS operations to pre-built FPGA images.
+Vitis BLAS level 3 provides software API functions to offload BLAS operations to pre-built FPGA images.

 1. Introduction
 ================
-The XFBLAS level 3 library is an implementation of BLAS on top of the XILINX runtime (XRT).
-It allows software developers to use XFBLAS library without writing any runtime functions and hardware configurations.
+The Vitis BLAS level 3 library is an implementation of BLAS on top of the XILINX runtime (XRT).
+It allows software developers to use Vitis BLAS library without writing any runtime functions and hardware configurations.

 1.1 Data layout
 ---------------
-XFBLAS library uses row-major storage.
+Vitis BLAS library uses row-major storage.
 The array index of a matrix element could be calculated by the following macro.

 .. code-block::